 When you’re busy hating everybody, and denouncing everybody, and seeking political solutions to everything, it’s very difficult to evangelize.
 Isn’t it?
 Very hard to be compassionate, to look …

 As one who doesn’t follow your logical arguments all the way to their conclusions, I confess my frustration with the type of condescension that often accompanies your passion for your position.

 Kindle Deal of the Day: Matthew Henry’s Unabridged Commentary On The Whole Bible: Vol. I – VI. $2.99.

 As I have continued to reflect on my last 25 years of pastoral ministry at Kabwata Baptist Church, I have thought about what the challenges of a lengthy pastoral ministry are.
 I think that both long and short pastorates have their pros and cons.
 However, having only experienced a lengthy pastorate, I can only share about what I know.

-All this means that we are not filled with the Spirit if we are not proclaiming the gospel regularly.
-The Spirit indwells us and gives us power, yes.
-But it is power for proclamation.
+The Spirit indwells us and gives us power for gospel proclamation.
 He is lifting up Jesus.
 And the more we are filled with the Spirit, the more we will lift Him up too.